 The colonial British rule laid the foundation for a long term and chronic poverty in India after they departed.
 This is what Nehru is saying above using different set of words.
 The tiny state of Kerala in the southern India fortunately saw the least damaging influence of the British exploiters (there are many reasons for that) and is at present a unique model (in the world) of improvement in the quality of life through social and human development alone.
 It is something unthinkable for a Western brain which has been taught to see economic growth alone as "development."

 It was the traditional historic prosperity of India that attracted invaders from various parts of the world in the last 2000 years.
 Prior to the British, India had been ruled by the foreigners like the Kushanas, Turko-Afghans and Mughals.
 All of them gradually got assimilated into the Indian society and culture.
 They not only became absorbed in India but also protected and promoted Indian society, culture and economy.
 None of them systematically drained India’s wealth or resources to make another country prosperous.
 Revenue collected or wealth acquired by them was spent within India.
 Whether spent on the public or for personal luxury of the ruling elite, the wealth remained within the country.
 Thus, India remained prosperous even in the Mughal era until the East India Company started acquiring "diwani" (right to collect revenue) around 1760.
-It was the beginning of the legal "loot."
-The colonial rule was all about robbing India to enrich Britain; other unfortunate colonized States were also bled to make Britain prosperous.
+It was the beginning of the legal "plunder."
+The colonial rule was all about robbing India to enrich Britain.

 The Battle of Plasssey in June 1757 marked the beginning of British dominance (and also the beginning of end of the Mughal Empire): when a small force of the East India Company's professional troops, defeated and killed the ruling Nawab of Bengal, Siraju-ud-daula.
 The outcome of the battle marked a significant turning point in the history of Indian subcontinent.
 It allowed the English East India Company foothold on the Indian soil, from which to undertake its future expansionist ventures within and around India.
 Soon, after the Battle of Buxar it acquired the "diwani" in Bengal and in 1765 its rights expanded to Bihar and Orissa.